autotwin/mesh/config/README.md

 ## Methods

 * Reference: https://packaging.python.org/en/latest/tutorials/installing-packages/
-* Instead of any `python3` install, Python 3.7 is used specifically for compatibility with Cubit.
+* Instead of any `python3` install, `python3.7` is used specifically for compatibility with Cubit version 16.06.
 * Prerequisites:
   * The `autotwin` directory is created within the home `~` directory, and
   * The `atmesh` and `atpixel` repos are cloned into that `autotwin` folder.